Git Quick Start Guide

 $ git checkout -b level origin/level

-# The above command is equivalent to the two below
+# The above command is equivalent to the following two commands

 $ git checkout -b origin/level